houanna00/Melodies-of-Care-Website/README.md

-# Music & Healthcare Volunteer Organization Website
+# Melodies of Care Volunteer Organization Website

-Welcome to the Music & Healthcare Volunteer Organization Website repository!
+Welcome to the Melodies of Care Website repository!
 This project involves creating a website from scratch using HTML and CSS for a college volunteer organization focused on combining music and healthcare.
 Our services provide opportunities for students to perform at the University of Michigan hospital and senior assisted living facilities.

 ## Table of Contents